thomas40dm/BOT-MUSIC-FR-v3.6/README.md

 /*

-   MADE BY RTX!!
+   MADE BY SKEA!!
 FEEL FREE TO USE ANY PART OF CODE

 ███████╗██╗  ██╗███████╗ █████╗
 ██╔════╝██║ ██╔╝██╔════╝██╔══██╗